MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mapg-visibility-insights-view-apps.md

 - App Name
 - Publisher
+- App Certification

-- App Certification: Whether the app is compatible with Microsoft technologies, compliant with cloud app security best practices, and supported by Microsoft.
+  Whether the app is compatible with Microsoft technologies, compliant with cloud app security best practices, and supported by Microsoft.

 - Last Modified
 - Date Installed
 - Permission Privilege